greatgaga/EspViking/README.md

 ## Setting up the enviorment to flash the firmware on ESP32
 You will need to install VSCode ([link](https://code.visualstudio.com/download)).
+Next you will need to install Visual Studio Build Tools (MSVC compiler).
+You will need to install C/C++ extension in VS Code for editing & debugging.
 After that you will have to install the PlatformIO extension in VSCode.
 You will need to have git installed, if you dont install it from this [link](https://git-scm.com/downloads), after you have it installed, you will need to restart your VSCode.
 Also make sure to set up the board in platformio.ini file to the board that you are acctually using (most likely you are using the same board as I used).